leanix-public/scripts/archiveFactSheets/README.md

 The archiveFactSheets script allows you to mass delete FactSheets in your workspace.
 The input file provides all IDs of the FactSheets that are to be deleted.

-The script uses GraphQL queries to delete the FactSheets.
+The script uses GraphQL queries to archive the FactSheets.

 ## Prerequisites

 Before you start, do the following:

 1. Create a list of the IDs of the FactSheets you want to delete and provide them in a csv or xlsx file.
-An example can be found in Book1.csv.
+An example can be found in *Book1.csv*.
 2. Set up Python with the following libraries:
     - `pip install requests`